MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-networking-modes.md

    |     2000 | Custom_Dns | VirtualNetwork | VirtualNetwork | DNS (UDP/53) | Allow  |

 4. Specify the networking mode in the app manifest for each service `<NetworkConfig NetworkType="Open">`.
 The mode `Open` results in the service getting a dedicated IP address.
 If a mode isn't specified, it defaults to the basic `nat` mode.
 Thus, in the following manifest example, `NodeContainerServicePackage1` and `NodeContainerServicePackage2` can each listen to the same port (both services are listening on `Endpoint1`).
+Since the `Open` networking mode provides an IP address per container, you cannot specify a PortBinding configuration when `Open` is configured.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>